 How to drive the restricted military track to Bedel Pass?

-Bedel Pass (Pereval Bedel) is an international high mountain crossing at an elevation of 4,093m (13,428ft) above sea level, situated in the Tian Shan Mountains on the border between Kyrgyzstan (Issyk-Kul Region) and China (Xinjiang).
-Logistically, this is a restricted military zone and the border is currently closed to civilian transit.
-The access consists of a grueling 62 km gravel track that requires a heavy-duty 4x4 vehicle and specific border zone permits (propusk) to enter the sector.
+Bedel Pass (Pereval Bedel) is an international high mountain pass at an elevation of 4,093 meters (13,428 ft) above sea level, situated in the Tian Shan Mountains on the frontier between Kyrgyzstan (Issyk-Kul Region) and China (Xinjiang).
+Located in a restricted military border zone, the pass is currently closed to civilian transit.

 | Road facts: Bedel Pass | |